The Undergraduate Experience

 - The Dean of Academic Affairs or the Office of Academic Affairs or its designate, shall act as Chairperson in the absence of the Registrar.

-Membership of the committee hearing Grade Appeals and/or Academic Dishonesty Appeals shall consist of all members listed above as well as two students chosen from the college judicial board pool by the Office of Student Affairs.
+Membership of the committee hearing Grade Appeals and/or Academic Dishonesty Appeals shall consist of all members listed above as well as two students elected by the Office of Student Affairs.
 If necessary, other appropriate students will be selected by the Registrar.

 A quorum shall be at least two faculty and one administrator for suspension appeals (in addition, one student for grade and dishonesty appeals).